Q & A with MBA Program Director Jodi Detjen

 Can you describe some of the coursework?

-One of the options we have right now is to take one of our global travel seminars.
-There is also an opportunity for you to take a comparable class where we travel to a location like California or Germany or Brazil.
+One of the options we’ve had available in the past is to take one of our global travel seminars.
+Students have taken a comparable class in a location like California, Germany, or Brazil.
 You do some preparatory work online and then you meet at the location.
 I had an online student join me in Singapore and it was an incredible time to meet this online student as well as a whole mix of on-campus, part-time, and full-time MBA students.
 We had an immersion experience every day with a client where students completed a case challenge for them.
 For example, we went to UPS.
-They have an extensive Asian network where they discussed their operational focus of efficiency.
+They have an extensive Asian network where they discuss their operational focus of efficiency.
 The student challenge was how to incorporate more workforce diversity into their operational processes.

 What do you like best about the MBA Online program?

 For me, personally, what I love about our Suffolk approach is this experiential learning.
 What this means is that you get to think about the idea, practice with the idea, play with it and consult on the idea so that it’s not abstract.
 You are going to be working on teams and team skills so that you learn how to manage people and projects experientially, with expert guidance.

 How does the background and experience of the professors aid them in instructing their cohorts?